kaitmore/multimesh-workshop/workshop.md

 Grey Matter Control is the piece that performs service discovery ("Where do all the sidecars live?") and dynamic distribution of configuration ("Here's your new configuration, sidecar!").
 That means we can configure the mesh even after it's been deployed, which is a big deal!
 In the olden days, configuration was static, and in order to make changes, services would have to be redeployed with updated configuration.

-The last piece is the Control API service - this is how we the developers actually interact with the control plane and make it do cool stuff.
+The last piece is the Control API service - this is how we the developers actually interact with the control plane and make it do cool stuff!
 The Control API server holds and manages the configuration of all proxies throughout the Grey Matter Mesh.

 When we configure the mesh, the Control API sends our updates off to Control.
 Control turns our configuration into something that the proxy understands and then distributes that to the relevant sidecars.